machbase/neo-apps/realtime-fft/README.md

 - insert-auto-fft-z.tql: insert 1000Hz vibration data for the Z axis with some noise

 ### Real-Time Data Statistical Analysis
 - realtime-data.html: display the statistics page
 - realtime-data-raw.tql: generate the raw chart for each axis
 - realtime-data-stat.tql: generate the statistics for each axis

+### Customized Data Statistical Analysis
+- custom-data.html: display the customized statistics page
+- custom-data-raw.tql: generate the raw chart for each axis
+- custom-data-stat.tql: generate the statistics for each axis

 ### Real-Time FFT Analysis
 - fft-2d-x.tql: generate a single FFT 2D chart on the X axis for the last 1 second